-The Information Division focuses on capabilities and technologies that enables the MINDEF/SAF to harness and exploit information in the physical battlefield and cyberspace.
-Capability areas include cyber security, cryptography, data analytics and fusion, artificial intelligence, vulnerabilities assessments and operations research.
+The Information Division focuses on capabilities and technologies that enable MINDEF/SAF to harness and exploit information in the physical battlefield and cyberspace.
+Capability areas include cybersecurity, cryptography, data analytics and fusion, artificial intelligence, vulnerabilities assessments and operations analysis.

 Binary Analysis for Cybersecurity